The policy was last updated May 2018.

 Your preferences , as recorded through communications through you

 |Retained until you ask to be deleted from marketing preferences||Consent|

-To register a complaint with Commercial Trust Limited, please visit our complaint page.
+To register a complaint with Commercial Trust Limited, please click here to visit our complaint page.

 If you are not satisfied with our response or believe, we are processing your personal data not in accordance with the law you can complain to the Information Commissioner’s Office (ICO).